Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Total Outcome Logic

 \subsection{Outcome Assertions}

-First, we define \textit{outcome assertions}, which serve as the pre- and postconditions in \TOL.
-In program logics, it is common to represent pre- and postconditions extensionally as \textit{sets of program states}.
+First, we define \textit{outcome assertions}, which serve as pre- and postconditions in \TOL.
+In many logics, pre- and postconditions are represented extensionally as \textit{sets of program states}.
 Outcome assertions, on the other hand, must operate on a finer level, specifying not only a collection of states but also their weights at the respective point in the computation.
-We give extensional definitions of outcome assertions $\varphi, \psi \in 2^{\WA(\Sigma_{\nonterm})}$ as sets of weighting functions.
-For any $m \in \WA(\Sigma_{\nonterm})$, we write $m \vDash \varphi$ (read as \textit{$m$ satisfies $\varphi$}) to mean $m \in \varphi$.

-Below, we introduce useful notation for basic assertions used later in constructing the logic (summarized in \autoref{fig:outcome-assertions}).
-First, basic propositional artifacts can be encoded, where $\top$ (always true) is $\WA(\Sigma_{\nonterm})$, $\bot$ (always false) is the empty set, and basic logical connectives are defined as usual:
+We give extensional definitions of outcome assertions $\varphi, \psi \in \bb{2}^{\WA^\infty(\Sigma)}$ as sets of weighting functions.
+For any $m \in \WA^\infty(\Sigma)$, we write $m \vDash \varphi$ (read as \textit{$m$ satisfies $\varphi$}) to mean $m \in \varphi$.
+Below, we introduce notation for assertions used later in constructing the logic.
+We start with basic propositional constructs, which are defined as usual:

-For a semantic assertion on program states $P \subseteq \Sigma$, we introduce an outcome assertion $P^{(u)}$ to mean that $P$ covers all reachable states with a cumulative weight of $u$.
+Given a predicate on program states $P \subseteq \Sigma$, we define liftings to indicate that $P$ over-approximates, under-approximates, or exactly characterizes the support of a weighting function with weight $u$.
 Similarly, $\Uparrow^{(u)}$ denotes that the nontermination outcome $\nonterm$ occurs with weight $u\cdot \top$.